AzuraCast/azuracast-docs/developers/liquidsoap.md

 ### liq_video_fade_out

 Fade the end of tracks.
 Metadata 'liq_video_fade_out' can be used to set the duration for a specific track (float in seconds).

+# LADSPA Plugins

+[LADSPA](https://www.ladspa.org/) is a standard that allows software audio processors and effects to be plugged into a wide range of audio synthesis and recording packages.

+Our latest rolling-release Docker image and Ansible scripts add support for LADSPA to Liquidsoap.
+We include several popular plugins, allowing you to perform powerful equalization in your configuration.

+We have modified the [MK Pascal script](https://github.com/mkpascal/mk_liquidsoap_processing/blob/master/process.liq) to work with AzuraCast.

+You can check out the [full script here](https://gist.github.com/SlvrEagle23/43a06ee6624975273fdc903ba4a39998) that you can include in your Liquidsoap configuration via the `Utilities` -> `Edit Liquidsoap Configuration` page of your station after enabling the [Advanced Features](/en/administration/advanced-features).